3VR lands $15 million funding round

 DAG had previously only made investments in the data and network security fields, but sees potential in the technology streaming into the physical security field, Williams said.
 DAG is not actively pursuing investments in any other physical security companies right now, but "if something as good as 3VR comes along, we'd be very interested in that."

-DAG got a seat on the 3VR advisory board for their funding, but Williams said the investment firm doesn't intend to meddle in management's affairs.
+DAG got a seat on the 3VR advisory board for their funding, but Williams said the investment firm doesn't intend to influence the 3VR management team.
 "We wouldn't have been interested in the company if we didn't have confidence in the management," he said.
 "We're not going in there with the view that we want to make changes."